 - No SMS or calling

-Ubigi offers sufficient data for short and long stays.
-Our favorite is the 10 GB offer for $11 for a month, but if you need more, jump to the unlimited plan at $19 for 7 days, $29 for 15 days, or $44 for 30 days.
-Ubigi’s performance is one of the best.
-We enjoyed high-speed 5G data, with top-tier coverage in all tested regions.
+Ubigi offers plenty of data for short and long stays alike.
+Our favorite is 10 GB for $11 over a month, which is the cheapest meaningful plan in this comparison.
+Need more?
+The unlimited plan is $19 for 7 days, $29 for 15 days, or $44 for 30 days.
+Performance is among the best here, with high-speed 5G and top-tier coverage across every region we tested.

-With Ubigi, you can browse the internet just like you’re at home, no matter where you are in the world.
-Unlike regular roaming, which routes your traffic through your home country, or local Wi-Fi, which can be slow and unreliable, Ubigi offers the best of both worlds: a secure mobile connection with a home-country IP for a familiar online experience, or a local IP for a fully local browsing experience
+With Ubigi you browse as if you were at home, wherever you are.
+Regular roaming routes your traffic through your home country, and local Wi-Fi is often slow or unreliable.
+Ubigi gives you both options: a secure mobile connection with a home-country IP for a familiar experience, or a local IP for a fully local one.

-The provider supports phones, tablets, and laptops, with a handy compatibility checker on the site before you purchase a plan.
-Ubigi is a no-brainer, especially due to its notable discount.
-You can save 10% on your first purchase using the promo code GIZMODO.
-Click below, pick the plan, and enter the code.
+The provider supports phones, tablets and laptops, with a compatibility checker on the site before you buy.
+And it’s cheaper still with the discount: you can save 10% on your first purchase using the promo code GIZMODO.

-Now, you have the cheapest eSIM for the Netherlands to avoid roaming fees and stay connected all the time.
-Interested in more information?
-Read our Ubigi review and see what makes it so special in 2026.
+Now you have the cheapest eSIM for the Netherlands, ready to avoid roaming fees and stay connected throughout.
+Want more?
+Read our Ubigi review and see what makes it stand out in 2026.

 Pros